 I hold a Masters of Education in Psychology from University of Toronto, and was clinically trained at Women’s College Trauma Therapy Program.
 I practice from an anti-oppressive, inclusion-focused and client-centered framework.
-I draw from the inherent healing properties of creativity, connection, movement, and nature, and ground my sessions in evidence-based therapeutic intervention.
-I specialize in working with clients who identify concerns relating to histories of trauma, as well as anxiety, depression, social struggles, major life changes, chronic shame, and emotion regulation struggles.
+I draw from the inherent healing properties of creativity, connection, movement, and and the living natural world, and ground my sessions in evidence-based therapeutic intervention.
+I specialize in working with clients who identify concerns relating to histories of trauma, as well as anxiety, depression, social struggles, major life changes, chronic shame, and emotion regulation struggles, as well as challenges related neurodivergence such as ADHD .
 I help clients rediscover or deepen a sense of safety and vitality in their bodies, their choices and their relationships.
+Healing happens when we are safe enough to feel.
+I am devoted to making my therapy practice a harbour of safety, healing, and solace in this wild, turbulent world.

 I am a first-generation Canadian settler of Czech descent and Jewish heritage, and the grandchild of Holocaust survivors.
 I have spent my life in the pursuit of understanding how to live fully alive in a world that is both beautiful and horrifying; where injustice and loss tear through us even as we reach for a life of fulfillment and meaning.
 We live in a world where our integrity and capacity are constantly challenged, and where pain can leave us isolated, silenced, and confused.
 Healing happens in relationship, and a strong therapeutic relationship gives us the context to recover our dignity and deepen our resilience, allows us to fully grieve, and to build authentic connection with ourselves and those we love.